 Garden shears and knives

-To keep a hedge in shape, a pair of pruning shears is ideal.
-The best garden shears will have ergonomic handles for added comfort as well as hard-wearing blades, which are stainless steel, aluminium or titanium coated, for example.
+A pair of pruning shears is ideal for keeping a hedge in shape.
+The best garden shears will have ergonomic handles for added comfort as well as hard-wearing blades, which can be stainless steel, aluminium or titanium coated, for example.
 You can also get grass shears which are perfect for achieving a precise lawn edge.
 And unlike a strimmer, they won’t damage tree bark or shrubs.

 And for taking cuttings, pruning and doing general jobs such as cutting string and opening compost bags, a gardening knife is another useful garden tool.